This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the first best areas to stay in Kelowna, with plenty of hotels to choose from, is Central Kelowna.
 For the simplicity sake of this blog, Central Kelowna is mapped as the area that runs from Harvey Avenue to Highway 33.

 The central city of Kelowna has several smaller districts within its boundaries.
 You can walk between each district quickly, but a sound BC Transit bus system is also here.
-Surprisingly for a small city, the traffic here can be a nightmare (particularly at rush hour and during the summer), so I recommend walking most places if you can.
+Surprisingly for a small city, the traffic here can be a nightmare (particularly at rush hour and during the summer), so I recommend walking to most places if you can.

 The north end of Central Kelowna (not far from downtown) was once an industrial area and is now a bustling area filled with restaurants and some of the best breweries in Kelowna.
-In fact, there are six breweries within a couple of blocks here – an excellent place for a brewery tour, don’t you think!
+In fact, there are six breweries within a couple of blocks here – an excellent place for a brewery tour, don’t you think?
 Also located in this district is the famous Sandhill Winery as well as the BC Tree Fruits Cider Company.

 If you want to do some shopping there are two large shopping malls here – Capri Centre Mall and the Orchard Park Shopping Centre (a great way to spend a rainy day!).